-If you are a non-constituted individual or collective funded by The Trust (for example through Challenge and Change or the Pathways Fund) who currently don't have in place any safeguarding policy or set of procedures, you will have been asked to operate under our procedures (this also includes whistleblowing, and adult safeguarding).
-If this is you, this procedure is primarily written to provide you with safeguarding support for any children in which you might work with through your funded project.
+If you are a partner funded by The Trust who currently doesn't have in place any safeguarding policy or set of procedures, you will have been asked to operate under our arrangements.
+If this is you, this procedure is primarily written to provide you with safeguarding support for any children in which you might work with through your funded work.
 Accessing this support will in no way negatively affect your funding, rather it is a requirement of it.
-We hope it will help you to better understand how to develop your own safeguarding policies and procedures in the future, enabling you to keep children safe and increase the impact of your projects.
-The Blagrave safeguarding team are available to you five days a week, 9-5pm to call or email.
+We hope this procedure will help you to better understand how to develop your own safeguarding policies and procedures in the future, enabling you to keep children safe and increase the impact of your work.
+The Blagrave safeguarding team are available to you five days a week, 9-5pm via telephone or email.
 You can fill out the safeguarding incident form at any time.

-As an non-constituted individual or collective, you will also have access and be required to attend free safeguarding training to ensure you feel confident in using this procedure (including that of Blagrave's adult safeguarding and whistleblowing procedure).
+As part of the condition of your grant, you will be required to attend free safeguarding training to ensure you feel confident in using Blagrave's safeguarding arrangements that you sit under.

-Please ask a Blagrave member of staff if you feel you need further support in how to use this procedure effectively.
+Please ask your grant manager if you feel you need further support in how to use this procedure effectively.